 The Student is responsible for maintaining a 100% working Computer at all times.
 The Student shall use reasonable care to ensure that the Computer is not damaged.
 Refer to the Standards for Care in Section 5 below.

-Deerfield has purchased laptop insurance that covers loss of use due to theft, fire, natural disasters, and accidental damage (i.e., drops, spills).
+Deerfield provides laptop insurance that covers loss of use due to theft, fire, natural disasters, and accidental damage (i.e., drops, spills).
 In the event of loss of use due to one of these events, the insurance will cover the repairs and/or replacement.
 The Student and Parent will be billed for a $200 deductible.

 If the resulting loss of use is not covered by the laptop insurance (e.g., unclear loss of use, purposeful damage, wear and tear such as broken keys), the Student and Parent will be responsible for the full cost of repair or replacement.